 - Spices and dried goods – Don’t give away the baking powder and Thyme.
 Depending on the movers, it is possible to ship it with HHG.

-- All furniture going to Korea – Don’t forget the mattresses.
+- All furniture going to Korea and not to storage – Bring your mattresses, trust me!

 - Out of season clothing – if it’s July then ship all of the winter clothes now.